pacs-course/pacs-examples/Examples/src/Parallel/MPI/Simpson/README.md

 - the use of the `json.hpp` utility to read a (very simple) json file with some data;
 - the use of `std::function<>`, the C++ function wrapper.

 Composite Simpson rule compute the approximation of a definite integral by summing contributions coming by a subdivision of the original interval into n subintervals (often called elements).
-A MPI parallel implementation is rather straighforward: ech process computes the integral on a subset of the elements and, eventually, a reduction is made to collect the result.
-The algorithm is thus almost embarassingly parallel, so we expect a reasonable speed-up even on a ordinary multicore PC (until the number of processes exceeeds the number of cores).
+A MPI parallel implementation is rather straightforward: each process computes the integral on a subset of the elements and, eventually, a reduction is made to collect the result.
+The algorithm is thus almost embarrassingly parallel, so we expect a reasonable speed-up even on an ordinary multicore PC (until the number of processes exceeds the number of cores).

-In the json file we store the interval ends, `a` and `b`, and the number of interfal.
+In the json file we store the interval ends, `a` and `b`, and the number of interval.
 For instance

 ```
 {